1: Wooden Ties

 They may look insignificant to the passer-by, but railroad ties are, quite literally, the foundation upon which North America’s 200,000-mile rail network is anchored.
-Proper installation ensures that trains have a solid base upon which they may transport both goods and commuters.
+Proper installation ensures that trains and hi-rail trucks have a solid base upon which they may transport both goods and commuters.
 Compromised ties can, ultimately, play a part in derailment situations.
 Railroads annually replace approximately 24 million wooden ties, roughly 7400 track miles.
 Railroad ties have been traditionally made of wood.
 Given consistent railroad expansion, new construction, and ongoing track maintenance, alternative tie options are conducive to satiating the market’s crosstie demand.
 Continue below to learn about the 4 major types of ties and their unique benefits.

 # 1: Wooden Ties